 - Biographical Sketch: A biographical sketch of the candidate should follow the format on the relevant form .
 Submit as a single attachment under "Applicant Biosketch."
 The biosketch must not exceed 4 pages and should include the following additional information: evidence of scientific achievement or interest, any source(s) of current funding, and a statement from the candidate outlining her/his research objectives and career goals.

-- A proposed budget entered on budget pages from Grant Application Form PHS 398, related to the percent effort (where appropriate) for the research experience of the candidate during the first and future years.
+- A proposed budget (not to exceed $50,000 in total costs) entered on budget pages from Grant Application Form PHS 398, related to the percent effort (where appropriate) for the research experience of the candidate during the first and future years.
 If the initial budget period requested is fewer than 12 months, the budget must be prorated accordingly.
-Applicants should be sure to follow guidance in Section IV.
-5. Funding Restrictions .

 - Documentation, if applicable, that the proposed research experience was approved by the Institutional Animal Care and Use Committee (IACUC) or human subjects Institutional Review Board (IRB) at the grantee institution must be provided.
 Adherence to the NIH policy for including women and minorities in clinical studies must also be insured, if additional human subjects' involvement is planned for the supplement component.

 - A copy of the most recent official transcript, if the candidate is a graduate student.